 Portland Museum of Art

 The Portland Museum of Art provides an incredible collection of more than 22,000 artworks with some big names.
+Every Friday from 4 – 8 pm, admission is free.
 The famous Maine artist showcased here is the 19th century Landscape painter, Winslow Homer.
-European artists from the impressionism and surrealism movements are displayed, such as, Edgar Degas, Claude Monet, Edvard Munch, Auguste Rodin and Pablo Picasso.
+His painting, Weatherbeaten (1894) is the most popular piece of art in the museum.
+It depicts the high tide at the height of a storm.

-Longfellow House & Garden
+Maine Historical Society/Longfellow House & Garden

-The 19th-century Henry Wadsworth Longfellow lived his childhood in Portland, ME.
+The 19th-century Henry Wadsworth Longfellow lived his childhood in Portland.
 He is known for his famous poem on “Paul Revere’s Ride.”
 His home and garden are open as a museum with tours from May – October.
 The garden in the backyard is lovely and dedicated to his family.
 It includes plants that are native to Maine and written about in his poems and writings.
-The week before Halloween the home is open for a haunted house tour, based on Longfellow’s poem, “Haunted Houses” and family members that died in the house.

 East End